nitingupta2/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766
 ```
-After imputing missing steps values from average steps per interval, the mean and median of total steps per day are relatively unchanged from before.
+After imputing missing steps values from average steps per interval:
+* The frequency of the interval 10000-11000 steps increases.
+* The mean and median of total steps per day have the same value 10766.
+Prior to filling missing data, the median was 10765 and the mean was 10766 steps.

 ## Are there differences in activity patterns between weekdays and weekends?